Table of Contents

 Conclusion

 Further reading: For a deeper dive into the cartography of the Strait of Magellan, see the Britannica entry on the Strait of Magellan.
-For the Cape of Good Hope’s role in the spice trade, consult National Geographic’s article on the Cape of Good Hope.
-Historical map enthusiasts may also enjoy the collections at the Library of Congress Geography and Map Division and the National Maritime Museum.
+To explore the Cape of Good Hope’s pivotal role in the spice trade and global exploration, consult resources available through National Geographic History.